robmcmullen/omnivore/README.rst

 peppy - (ap)Proximated (X)Emacs Powered by Python

-This is a multi-format editor written in and extensible through Python.
-It attempts to provide an XEmacs-like multi- window, multi-tabbed interface.
+A full-featured editor for text files and more, Peppy provides an XEmacs-like multi-window/multi-tabbed user interface and is written in and extensible through Python.
+It is built around the emacs concept of major modes -- different views are presented to the user depending on the type of data being edited.

+It is a rewrite of the original peppy, now based on the Enthought Tasks framework instead of my old custom framework.
+(Note that only wxPython is supported as a GUI backend).
 The architectural goal is to provide a system with low coupling in order to reduce the work required to extend the editor with new major modes, minor modes, and sidebars.
-It is a rewrite of the original peppy, now based on the Enthought framework instead of my old custom framework.

 Goal For Rewrite